About Nesta

-This website belongs to Nesta - you can find our full details below.
 This privacy policy explains how Nesta uses personal information we collect via this site.
 We are committed to protecting your privacy and we take all reasonable precautions to safeguard personal information.
 This website contains links to other websites.
 We encourage you to read the privacy statements on the other websites you visit.
+If you apply online for a job at Nesta, please see our recruitment policy.

 Job application details: If you apply online for a job at Nesta, we will collect information about you and your experience through that application process.

-Other application details (e.g. for services or funding): If you submit a tender to provide any services, apply for funding or support from Nesta, or enter a challenge prize, or register to attend one of our events, we may ask for more detailed information which we will use to process your application.
+Other application details (eg, for services or funding): If you submit a tender to provide any services, apply for funding or support from Nesta, or enter a challenge prize, or register to attend one of our events, we may ask for more detailed information which we will use to process your application.
 You will be asked to agree to specific terms and conditions at the time of making the application.

 Feedback and surveys: We may also ask you for feedback about Nesta or to complete surveys.